whitneyburton/portfolios/students/1608-back/erin-pintozzi/20170301-erin-pintozzi-m4.md

 * Practice being comfortable in my shoes.
 I feel like I'm growing out of my imposter syndrome here but I'm not confident that that'll stick with me in to the job, especially in a field where it seems women kind of get the short end of the stick sometimes.
 If I want to make it to a team lead position I will need to practice being a leader, having opinions and healthy disagreements in addition to just making valuable code contributions.
 * To get there I can:
 	* Cold outreach
-	* Give lightening talks or a talk at a meetup
+	* Give lightning talks or a talk at a meetup
 	* Go to meetups and just get to know people; I don't think my "practice" has to be limited to my work team
 		* This will also help me learn about new potential opportunities in case a shift to team lead doesn't exist at my first company
 	* Write a blog or anything that helps me feel confident and authoritative on a technical subject